 This simple and delicious one ingredient Mock Caramel Sauce that has been around since the early 1930’s.
-Mock Caramel Sauce is so easy and delicious you are going to love the recipe till the end of time.
+Mock Caramel Sauce is so easy and delicious you are going to love the recipe until the end of time.
+Our family has used it for years.

 I have to mention to y’all that I absolutely love this invention and almost prefer it to the regular a Caramel Sauce.
-It’s perfect for dipping apples, drizzling over ice cream or even adding to your morning coffee as a sweet treat.
+It’s even perfect for dipping apples or even adding to your morning coffee as a sweet treat.
 Below you will find the simple directions to make your own delicious Mock Caramel Sauce.

 - Large Dutch Oven or heavy pot with lid